 1. Publication information for Sheldon's serials in the New York Weekly is from a bibliographic listing created by Edward T. LeBlanc.

-Mrs. Georgie Sheldon at Villanova University's Edward T. LeBlanc Memorial Dime Novel Bibliography for an extensive list of her publications and possible links to online texts.
+See also the entry for Mrs. Georgie Sheldon at Villanova University's Edward T. LeBlanc Memorial Dime Novel Bibliography for an extensive list of her publications and possible links to online texts.